ThiagoGregorutti/ThiagoGregorutti/README.md

 # **Heyhow fellow Humans** (\*/ω＼*)

-**`Fullswag Developer`** @gioh
+**`Backend Developer`** @
 <br>
 <br>
-My name is Thiago, I am an aspiring Backend Developer.
+My name is Thiago, I am aspiring to grow as a Backend Developer.
 I am passionate about programming and love working with different languages, mainly Java.
 I enjoy creating a wide range of things and figuring out how everything works.

 I'm also known as `gioh` on other platforms!